Chuck Cadman: Political career

 On October 18, 1992, Cadman's 16-year-old son Jesse was stabbed to death in a random street attack by a group of young people.
 In response to Jesse's death, Cadman and his wife Dona created the group CRY – Crime Responsibility and Youth – and counselled teens likely to become violent.
 He also campaigned for a tougher Young Offenders Act.
 His activism against youth violence propelled him into politics, first to carry on his fight against youth violence and for victims' rights.
 He was first elected to Parliament for Surrey North in the 1997 election as a member of the Reform Party of Canada.
 He introduced a private members bill which proposed to raise the maximum jail term for parents whose children commit crimes while under their supervision.
 This bill was later incorporated into Canada's Youth Criminal Justice Act in November 2000.
 He was also known for wearing a ponytail and blue jeans in Parliament.

 He was re-elected under the banner of the Canadian Alliance in the 2000 election, and was appointed Justice Critic.
 However, prior to the 2004 election Cadman lost the nomination for the Conservative Party to Jasbir Singh Cheema, a former television news anchor who brought a very large number of new party members to the vote.
 Cadman was also diagnosed with cancer in early May 2004 and underwent surgery to remove a tumour from his groin.
 He then ran as an independent in that election and was elected.
 He heard about the election call from his hospital bed.

 He was the only candidate not affiliated with a party to win a seat in the 2004 election, and remained an independent, refusing offers to rejoin the Conservatives.
 Originally sitting as the only independent in a minority government, Cadman held considerable power.
 (Carolyn Parrish, David Kilgour, and Pat O'Brien – all elected as Liberals – would later sit as independents.)

 2005 budget vote

-On May 19, 2005, Cadman flew to Ottawa for a confidence vote not long after undergoing chemotherapy treatment for malignant melanoma, the most dangerous form of skin cancer.
+On May 19, 2005, Cadman flew to Ottawa for a confidence vote not long after undergoing chemotherapy treatment for melanoma, the most dangerous form of skin cancer.
 Cadman voted with the government on the 2005 budget, which had incorporated amendments proposed by the NDP, and forced a tie in the House of Commons.
 The tie was broken by Peter Milliken the Speaker of the House of Commons, who voted in favour of the Liberal budget (who explained he simply did so because the Speaker traditionally votes to continue a government).
 The budget was later passed in Cadman's absence on June 23, 2005.
 In an interview after the budget vote, Cadman said he voted in favour of the budget simply because he was obeying the wishes of constituents who did not want to face another election a year after giving the minority Liberals their shaky mandate.